Federal Hall: Activities and visitation

-In 2015, the museum had an estimated 200,000 annual visitors.
-This was about one percent of the 15 million people who visited the intersection of Wall, Nassau, and Broad Streets every year.
+The memorial had an estimated 200,000 annual visitors by 2015, representing about one percent of the 15 million people who visited the intersection of Wall, Nassau, and Broad Streets every year.
+In 2024, the memorial had 63,314 visitors.

-On U.S. postage
+Impact

+The design of the first Federal Hall influenced the development of what became the Federal style.
+More directly, the building's architecture had helped inspire the design of the first Connecticut State Capitol.
+Of the second building, Gerard Wolfe wrote in his 1994 book New York, a Guide to the Metropolis, that the structure was "considered the Parthenon of public buildings in the city and possibly its finest Greek Revival-style building".
+The writer Elizabeth Macaulay-Lewis described the second building as "above all, New York's most eloquent reminder of the philhellenism of the 1830s and 1840s".
+Meanwhile, the AIA Guide to New York City called it one of the "institutional stars of New York's Greek Revival", along with Sailors' Snug Harbor in Staten Island.

 Engraved renditions of Federal Hall appear on multiple U.S. postage stamps.
 The first stamp showing Federal Hall was issued on April 30, 1939, the 150th anniversary of President Washington's inauguration, where he is depicted on the balcony of Federal Hall taking the oath of office.
 The second issue was released in 1957, the 200th anniversary of Alexander Hamilton's birth.
-This issue depicts Alexander Hamilton and a full view of Federal Hall.

-In addition, in 1988, the United States Postal Service issued a commemorative 25-cent stamp in 1988, the 200th anniversary of when New York ratified the United States Constitution.
+This issue depicts Hamilton and a full view of Federal Hall.
+The United States Postal Service issued a commemorative 25-cent stamp in 1988, the 200th anniversary of when New York ratified the United States Constitution.
 The stamp depicted the original Federal Hall, Wall Street, and Trinity Church's steeple.